MacGyver in popular culture: MacGyverisms and "to MacGyver"

-MacGyver employs his resourcefulness and his knowledge of chemistry, physics, technology, and outdoorsmanship to resolve what are often life-or-death crises.
+Angus MacGyver employs his resourcefulness and his knowledge of chemistry, physics, technology, and outdoorsmanship to resolve what are often life-or-death crises.
 He creates inventions from simple items to solve these problems.
 These inventions became synonymous with the character and were called MacGyverisms by fans.
 MacGyver was unlike secret agents in other television series and films because, instead of relying on high-tech weapons and tools, he carried only a Swiss Army knife and duct tape.

-The show's writers based MacGyver's inventions on items they found on location, concepts from scientific advisers John Koivula and Jim Green, and real events.
-The show offered a monetary prize to people who sent good ideas for the show.
+The series's writers based MacGyver's inventions on items they found on location, concepts from scientific advisers John Koivula and Jim Green, and real events.
+The series offered a monetary prize to people who sent good ideas in.
 A young fan suggested that MacGyver could patch up a vehicle's radiator by cracking an egg into it.
-The episode "Bushmaster" was constructed around this trick, and the fan was rewarded (producer Henry Winkler said in a 2005 NPR interview that this was his favorite "MacGyverism").
+The episode "Bushmaster" was constructed around this trick, and the fan was rewarded.
+In a 2005 interview with NPR, producer Henry Winkler stated that this was his favorite "MacGyverism".
 Although staff read every letter, few usable ideas were obtained in this way.

-The term MacGyverism was first used on the show by Joanne Remmings (played by Pamela Bowen) in the third episode of season 2, "Twice Stung".
+The term MacGyverism was first used on the series by Joanne Remmings (played by Pamela Bowen) in the third episode of season 2, "Twice Stung".
 When MacGyver introduces himself to her, she uses the term in a manner that suggests other people had used it before:

 Oh I've heard about you!
 You're the guy who does the whatchamacallits, you know, MacGyverisms; turns one thing into another?

-MacGyversism also led to the verbs to MacGyver and less commonly to MacGyverize (the latter being introduced by Gregory Shockley in his training manuscripts published for the Boy Scouts of America).
+MacGyversism also led to the verbs to MacGyver and less commonly to MacGyverize.
+The latter term was introduced by Gregory Shockley in his training manuscripts published for the Boy Scouts of America.
 In a 1989 interview with MacGyver lead actor Richard Dean Anderson, Arsenio Hall said that he had heard the word MacGyver used as a verb meaning 'to do the impossible'.
 Anderson then used it as an adjective meaning 'impossible'.
-Anderson stated that his show's producers had just missed out on getting the word MacGyverism entered into Webster's Dictionary and they should try to get it into the next dictionary update.
-The word MacGyver, however, entered the Oxford Dictionaries website in 2015 as a verb defined as "make or repair (an object) in an improvised or inventive way, making use of whatever items are at hand".
+Anderson stated that the producers had just missed out on getting the word MacGyverism entered into Webster's Dictionary and they should try to get it into the next dictionary update.
+The word MacGyver entered the Oxford Dictionaries website in 2015 as a verb defined as "make or repair (an object) in an improvised or inventive way, making use of whatever items are at hand".